-Powers Of Ten Math Games
+Powers Of Ten Math Games3 games

 In this series of games, your students will learn to use numbers expressed in the form of a single digit times an integer power of 10 to estimate very large or very small quantities.
 The Powers Of Ten learning objective — based on CCSS and state standards — delivers improved student engagement and academic performance in your classroom, as demonstrated by research.
 This learning objective directly references 8.EE.A.3 as written in the common core national math standards.